-It’s the first week of November, so naturally parents everywhere are wondering–how the heck are the holidays going to work this year?
+It’s November, so naturally parents everywhere are wondering–how the heck are the holidays going to work this year?
 I’ve already skipped right past my fall and Thanksgiving décor (seeing as I’ve had most of it up since Labor Day) and on November 1st my family and I officially bade farewell to Halloween and said hello to SANTA!
 Bring on the artificial trees and garlands!

 Speaking of Santa…how is that going to work in a world where social distancing and masks are the norm?
 And crowded tree lightings during a pandemic?
 A big no-no. While Christmas is certainly not canceled this year, it is sure going to look and feel different.

 Being a local mom blogger, I’m often given access to information ahead of it being released to the general public.
 So here’s what I know about how the 2020 holidays are going to work this year in Boca Raton, especially if you have kids.

 Virtual and Socially-Distanced Santas